 What Is Eczema?

-Eczema, also known as atopic dermatitis, is a common skin condition.
+Eczema (atopic dermatitis) is a common skin condition.
 Environmental factors and genetics are thought to be the cause of this condition.
 In this condition, skin barrier dysfunction allows moisture to escape through the skin, leading to dehydrated skin.
 As a result, your skin becomes more susceptible to infection and allergies.
 This skin condition can affect any part of the body, like the elbows, wrists, ankles, knees, and ears (1).

 When you have eczema, your skin becomes extremely dry and itchy.
 Scratching and rubbing the area can lead to rashes and blisters (1).